-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Independence and self-help skills are instilled in all pupils from Nursery through to Reception and KS1.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î Independence and self-help skills are instilled in all pupils from Nursery through to Reception and KS1.
 Appropriate resources are available in all classrooms to promote independence, such as: Visual timetables, Learning walls and ICT.
 Within Own Learning Time peers support each other and provide ideas and strategies.
 Our experience based curriculum promotes independence as a learner.
-Thrive screenings are carried out, key aspects are highlighted which class teachers then plan to develop to meet their classes needs.
+Thrive strategies and knowledge are used to support pupils.
 Children can access personalised provision, appropriate to the individual lesson to support learning.
 This may include: Small group support by the teacher or teaching assistant.
 Additional visual support in the form of task boards and mind maps.
 Where appropriate, personalised visual timetables, traffic lights and now/next boards are utilised to support the development of independence.
 Where necessary, intimate care plans are devised with the parents and carers with the aim of promoting self help skills.
 The school nurse can also service can also be consulted to further encourage independence in toileting.